 As any entrepreneurs would say, it was not easy starting a business; dealing with employees, financials, marketing work( aka getting projects).
-There were many sinks or swim moments. (actually more of the sink than swim moments.)
+There were many sink or swim moments. (actually more of the sink than swim moments.)

 It was particularly a stressful time when I came up with an idea for starting a blog; I got rejected for the work proposal I submitted to a potential client.
 After working on the proposal for a number of days, and getting “another” no for an answer, I was exhausted from the whole process.